pragkhard/JavaScript-interview-preparation/Var-Let-Const/Var-Let-Const.md

         O/p - Hi

- But can't do this
+ But can't do this -
- // Illegal Shadowing : We can shadow "let/const" variable by using "var"
+ // Illegal Shadowing : We can't shadow "let/const" variable by using "var"

         function test() {
             let a = "GeeksforGeeks";